hindu-comm/mail_stream_indology/2018/01/Caste_passing/24__Nagaraj_Paturi.md

 >
 > > In any case this has nothing to do with caste passing under question
 > here.
-> ​It has.
+> It has.
 Plenty.
 Disguises in both directions.
 >
 >
 > 2018-01-21 12:47 GMT+01:00 Nagaraj Paturi <nagarajpaturi at gmail.com>: